randy-rebucas/lingkod-ph/docs/payment-security-review.md

 ## Overview

-This document provides a comprehensive security review of the Lingkod PH payment system, covering all security measures, vulnerabilities, and best practices implemented.
+This document provides a comprehensive security review of the LocalPro payment system, covering all security measures, vulnerabilities, and best practices implemented.

 ## Security Architecture